On the statistical properties of fluid flows with transitional power-law rheology in heterogeneous porous media: Symmetry by a 90 degree rotation

 Considering the truncated model:

 is thus equivalent to:

 with $q_c = \frac{\mu \; \uc}{\kappa}$.
 Using the relation $\uc =A \kappa^{\gamma}$, the parameters have thus changed to:

 It is remarkable that for the most natural value $\gamma=1/2$ in porous media, this coefficient is invariant with this transformation.
 It should also be noted that the inverse of a lognormal distribution remains lognormal with $\tilde f_0 \rightarrow - f_0$ and the same $\sigma_f$.
 It follow that the study can be limited to shear thinning fluids ($n<1$) without loss of generality.
-Figure \ref{fig:u_gp_rotation} illustrates this symmetry by comparing the average flow rate as a function of the average pressure gradient for the two exponents $n=1/2$ and $n=2$.
-A very good correspondance between the two curves can be observed.